 However, as survival rates increase, so too will the number of people living with the legacy of cancer and its treatment.

-As a result of these new statistics, there is now a big push to focus more on support for people living with Cancer and Macmillan Cancer have some great campaigns in this area – thus why I’m a big fan of theirs.
+As a result of these new statistics, there is now a big push to focus more on support for people living with Cancer.
 These campaigns fit nicely into the existing challenges faced by many Neuroendocrine Cancer patients who need support well beyond their diagnosis and treatment and for some time.